sillsdev/PT-Views/Bamboo/docs/TNND-info.md

 # Paratext TNND Views release<a id="tnnd"></a>

 This additional tool for Paratext is designed to help content creators and checkers to VIEW (but not edit) the TNND Paratext Project data in different ways.
-There are 2 views as explained below:
+There are 3 views as explained below:

 ## Views

 - **TNND-tag-errors** -- This aids content creators to see that there is a markup error that PT does not catch.
 This view may still have some false labeling.
 - **TNND-word-count** - This gives a word count for each sentence.

-## How to Install these Views for Paratext

-### Option 1: Use the Paratext-TNND-Views-installer.exe
-- Download Paratext-TNND-Views-installer.exe from the [Assets section of the latest release](https://github.com/SILAsiaPub/PT-Views/releases/latest)
-- Close Paratext if open.
-- Run the installer and follow the usual steps to Install the Paratext Views.
-Your antivirus may tell you this program is rarely downloaded.
-That is true, but you can ignore the warning.
-(Previous versions were not signed.
-This version is signed.)
-- Start Paratext and the new views should be available in the Ctrl+E menu or the projects hamburger menu under View section.

-### Option 2: Run a script to install
-- Download TNND-Views.zip from the [Assets section of the latest release](https://github.com/SILAsiaPub/PT-Views/releases/latest)
-- Close Paratext if open.
-- Select the option "Show in folder", and then in your Downloads folder, right click on the Views.zip file
-- Then select your preferred UNZIP tool to Extract all... (preferably to a new folder called Views).
-   (if given the option, ensure that "Show extracted files when complete" is checked).
-- Double click on the **install_Paratext_TNND_Views.cmd**
-  - If all went well the black box dissappears.
-If not it will stay and give failure info
-- Start Paratext and the new views should be available in the Ctrl+E menu or the projects hamburger menu.
+- **TNND-hilighter** - This helps identify various character markup in the project.
+Useful for checkers.

 ## Using the TNND Views within Paratext